AleksandarDzudzevic/WeatherStationProject/README.md

 *Screenshots of the graphs

 ## 5 The client wanted the Local samples stored in a .csv file and posted to the remote server.
-We did this by using uploading recordings to the server using the following code
+We did this by uploading recordings to the server using the following code

 > We used the following function to send the data to the server y using /reading/new endpoint on the server API.
 It allowed us to create a record for a sensor in the server.
 The user logged in is the owner of the record.